leewujung/soundrae/printing.md

 Openprinting is a fairly good database of printer compatibility with Linux.
 It essentially is a database that determines whether a specific printer is compatible with Linux, and provides links to PPD files or drivers of that printer if it is compatible.

 **In summary:**
+1. Make sure to download cups
-1. Start -> Preferences -> Printer Settings.
+2. Start -> Preferences -> Printer Settings.
-2. Check server settings, then click add printer.
+3. Check server settings, then click add printer.
-3. Hulk should be listed in network printers.
+4. Hulk should be listed in network printers.
 Follow prompts to install and configure printer.
-4. Use LPD network printer for the Ricoh, enter IP in Host.
+5. Use LPD network printer for the Ricoh, enter IP in Host.
-5. Input PPD file of Ricoh, follow prompts to install and configure printer.
+6. Input PPD file of Ricoh, follow prompts to install and configure printer.
-6. Print test pages to make sure you are actually connected.
+7. Print test pages to make sure you are actually connected.

 ##### What didn't work
 **Disclaimer :** Every method I have done towards connecting to the printers before getting to the solution described above was done without a connect to the network of printers.
 It was a rookie mistake, but something I have to mention.

 The Ricoh website doesn't provide a Linux Ricoh MPC6502 driver as of August 8, 2017.
 It provides a unix driver, which may work, but I have not tried that.
-The HP website does not provide a Linux driver for the
+The HP website does not provide a Linux driver for the HP LaserJet P3015, and the Ricoh website doesn't have a Linux driver for the Ricoh C6502, perhaps UNIX may work but I myself haven't tried it.

+HPLip I found to be useless for me in connecting to the HP Printer, so it's best to just uninstall it or just ignore it altogether if you haven't downloaded it yet.

+The various connection options I had at on CUPS also didn't work for me.
+I've tried the VNC Remote printer, I've tried using different URI addresses for the printer like socket, http, https.
+None worked.
+It looked like when I scanned for any local printers that could be connected, a large list of printer besides the two I needed to connect were not available.

+Changing the config file for CUPS so that I could listen for the specific addresses of the printers didn't work.
+I ended up accidentally altering the listening portion of the config file so that it was no longer listening to localhost.
+That ended my connection to the URL address of the CUPS Server.
+DO NOT TOUCH THE CONFIG FILES TO CONNECT TWO PRINTERS.

+I do not remember how I went about troubleshooting the config file issue.
+I may have just installed and uninstalled CUPS, or just manually edited the config file in it's respective folder via the terminal.